 If a restraint order is granted, then the person who the order is against is only able to make an access application to the agency once NCAT has approved the access application.
 This requirement remains in place for the term of the restraint order.

 The person must file any future access applications with NCAT and then NCAT will list the matter for hearing to consider whether to grant approval.The restraint order may limit the number of access applications that can be made by the person in a specified period.

 If the person who is the subject of the restraint order either makes access applications directly to the agency or exceeds the number of allowable applications in contravention of the order then these applications would not be valid.

-Yes, a person who is the subject of a restraint order may make access applications to other agencies without applying to the Tribunal first.
+Yes, a person who is the subject of a restraint order may make access applications to other agencies without applying to NCAT first.
 That is, agencies not named in the restraint order.

-The circumstances where the person must apply to the Tribunal for approval to make an access application to an agency are those set out in the restraint order.
+The circumstances where the person must apply to NCAT for approval to make an access application to an agency are those set out in the restraint order.